ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 However, before you change the storage-networking bandwidth ratio, evaluate your instance's network bandwidth requirements.
 Make sure that the new bandwidth allocation does not have negative effects on your instance’s network performance.

-For optimal bandwidth to be realized, detach and reattach the volume after volume bandwidth allocation.
+For optimal bandwidth to be realized, detach and reattach the data volume after volume bandwidth allocation.
 Extending the example for multiple volumes, the bandwidth allocations look like the following example.

 * The total allocation for volumes is 2,000 MBps.
 * The boot volume minimum allocation is 393 MBps.
 * The remaining bandwidth for data volumes is 1,607 MBps.

 The volume bandwidth that is available to the instance is apportioned on a per volume basis.
 The bandwidth is assigned per volume, not shared between volumes.
-For example, if you have an instance with four identical attached volumes but you are using only one volume, then that volume can get only the bandwidth that is assigned to it, which is 1/4th of the available bandwidth.
+For example, if you have an instance with four identical attached volumes but you are using only one volume, then that volume can get only the bandwidth that is assigned to it.
+The individual volume bandwidth is 1/4th of the available overall volumes bandwidth.
 The volume in use can't access the extra bandwidth that is assigned to the unused volumes.

 ### Unattached volume bandwidth versus attached volume bandwidth
 {: #block-vol-bandwidth}